UPDATE 2-NORDIC STOCKS - Factors to watch on Oct 25

-HELSINKI/OSLO Oct 25 The following stocks may be affected by newspaper reports and other factors on Tuesday:
+HELSINKI Oct 25 The following stocks may be affected by newspaper reports and other factors on Thursday:

 For more on the company, click on